Jeļena Ostapenko

-Jeļena Ostapenko (born 8 June 1997), also known as Aļona Ostapenko, is a Latvian professional tennis player.
-She has career-high WTA rankings of world No. 5 in singles, achieved on 19 March 2018, and world No. 7 in doubles, reached on 12 September 2022.
+Jeļena "Aļona" Ostapenko (born 8 June 1997) is a Latvian professional tennis player.
+She has career-high rankings of world No. 5 in singles and No. 3 in doubles by the WTA.
+Ostapenko has won nine WTA Tour-level singles and eleven doubles titles, including a singles major at the 2017 French Open and a doubles major at the 2024 US Open, partnering Lyudmyla Kichenok.

-Ostapenko won the 2017 French Open singles title, becoming the first player from Latvia to win a Grand Slam singles tournament and the first unseeded player to win the French Open since 1933.
-In addition to her singles career, she has played as a member of the Latvia Fed Cup team.
-She has won seven singles and eight doubles titles on the ITF Women's Circuit, and she also won the junior singles event at the 2014 Wimbledon Championships.
+Ostapenko has also won 15 singles titles and 15 doubles titles on the ITF Women's Circuit, and the junior singles event at the 2014 Wimbledon Championships.
+She is a member of the Latvia Billie Jean King Cup team.

 Personal life

-Ostapenko was born in Riga to former Ukrainian footballer Jevgēnijs Ostapenko (d.
-2020) and Latvian-Russian tennis coach and former player Jeļena Jakovļeva.
-Jevgēnijs played professional football for Metalurh Zaporizhzhia in the Ukrainian city of Zaporizhzhia where Jeļena's grandmother lives.
+Ostapenko was born on 8 June 1997 in Riga, Latvia to former Ukrainian footballer, Jevgēnijs Ostapenko (d.
+2020) and Latvian-Russian tennis coach and former player, Jeļena Jakovļeva.
+Jevgēnijs played professional football for Metalurh Zaporizhzhia in the southeastern Ukrainian city of Zaporizhzhia, where Jeļena's grandmother lives.
 Jeļena has one half-brother, Maksim, who lives in the United States.

-She was introduced to tennis at age five by her mother and idolized Serena Williams while growing up.
-She also started dancing at that age, going on to compete in the National Latvian Championships for Ballroom Dancing.
-At the age of 12 she chose to focus on tennis, but she credits her good coordination and skilled footwork to her years of dancing.
-She speaks Latvian, Russian, and English.
+Ostapenko was introduced to tennis at age five by her mother and idolised Serena Williams while growing up.
+She also started dancing at that age, going on to compete in the national ballroom dance championships of Latvia.
+At the age of 12, she chose to focus on tennis, but she credits her good coordination and skilled footwork to the years she danced competitively.
+Ostapenko speaks Latvian, Russian, and English.